Who Is Responsible For Buying Ppe

 What Is PPE and Why Does Who Buys It Matter?

 PPE isn't just some random stuff you pick up at the drugstore.
-Worth adding: it's equipment designed to protect people from hazards—whether that's infectious diseases, chemical exposure, or physical dangers.
+It's equipment designed to protect people from hazards—whether that's infectious diseases, chemical exposure, or physical dangers.
 In healthcare, it's literally a matter of life and death.
 Put on the wrong mask, and you might as well be wearing a paper bag.

 Here's why the buyer matters: PPE procurement involves millions of dollars, complex supply chains, and sometimes life-or-death decisions.
 When someone messes this up, people get sick.
 Or worse.